-Considering today’s dynamics where remote access and mobile computing are shaping the norm more so than in-office networked environments.
+Considering today’s dynamics, remote access and mobile computing are shaping the norm more so than in-office networked environments.
 Productivity has never been more critical.
-Security solutions must be re-examined and modernized to support greater efficiency, leveraging the unique benefits of the cloud in order to deliver a greater base of capabilities.
+Security solutions must be re-examined and modernized to support greater efficiency, leveraging the unique benefits of the cloud to deliver a greater base of capabilities.

-Take the experience of David Santistevan, president at Concentrics, a Denver, Colorado-based solution provider that has first-hand knowledge of what can and should be done.
-His company is among a growing number of MSPs and VARs that are reimagining email security with what Santistevan said at first struck him as counterintuitive, contrary to what he perceived possible or, frankly, relevant.
+Take the experience of David Santistevan, president at Concentrics, a Denver, Colorado-based solution provider with first-hand knowledge of what can and should be done.
+His company is among a growing number of MSPs and VARs that are reimagining email security with what Santistevan said at first struck him as counterintuitive, contrary to what he perceived as possible or, frankly, relevant.

 “The traditional or typical view is the use of gateways that essentially apply a ‘back-and-forth’ type of approach to encryption through mail servers,” Santistevan explained.
 “Over the past year, we learned about and took a different methodology and solution to our customers, enabling a more feature-rich means of protection with deeper value.
 In the past, for example, if someone hit the send button on an email, they’d pretty much be out of luck.”

-However, new cloud-based capabilities are now available wherein the message’s content can be modified any time prior to being opened.
+However, new cloud-based capabilities are now available wherein the message’s content can be modified anytime before being opened.
 Attachments can be changed.
-Mistakes in the making through email communication may actually be averted.
-Concentrics is deploying these new email security functionalities, replacing other solutions that were more dependent on standard gateway-based approaches.
+Mistakes in the making through email communication may be averted.
+Concentrics is deploying these new email security functionalities, replacing other solutions that are more dependent on standard gateway-based approaches.

-“We’re always looking to add new value anyway we can,” Santistevan said, noting they cover many vertical markets where regulatory compliance is critical and violations enormously costly: legal, healthcare, finance, manufacturing, and construction.
-“Solutions designed for service providers and business customers really deserve more attention.
+“We’re always looking to add new value any way we can,” Santistevan said, noting they cover many vertical markets where regulatory compliance is critical and violations enormously costly: legal, healthcare, finance, manufacturing, and construction.
+“Solutions designed for service providers and business customers deserve more attention.
 Even at the developer level, such thinking makes a material difference,” he added.

 Modernized cyber security can increase productivity, generate upsell opportunities

-Imagine the example above pertaining to, say, highly-sensitive data inadvertently contained in a spreadsheet attachment to an email already sent on its unmerry way to violate internal security protocols.
+Imagine the example above pertaining to, say, highly sensitive data inadvertently contained in a spreadsheet attachment to an email.
+And this email is already on its unmerry way to violate internal security protocols.
 Instead of outright panic, which did occur at first in this very real scenario, Concentrics “saved someone’s hide,” according to Santistevan.

-Concentrics’ team deftly assisted the client to simply change the email and its attachment residing in the pre-determined secure cloud location allowing such adjustments.
+Concentrics’ team deftly assisted the client by changing the email and its attachment in the pre-determined secure cloud location.
 The original message was never opened.

-“Customers gain greater control, including expiration settings that can be modified at any time with respect to any message’s continued relevance,” Santistevan added.
+“Customers gain greater control, including expiration settings that can be modified at any time concerning any message’s continued relevance,” Santistevan added.
 “The overall broader range of email security features and functionality is also possible at price points comparable to, if not lower than, the more standard gateway-based solutions.”